zuhairhk/RU_Hacks_2022/README.md

 ## **Light Controller**

-Any *Tuya* smart light device can be controlled over Discord with Digitized Daniel using *slash commands*.
+With the help of the *TuyaIoT* API, any smart device can be controlled over Discord with Digitized Daniel using *slash commands*.
 ```
 /light
 ```